UK Council for Psychotherapy

 Authentic Pain Authentic pain feels less sticky, stuck and moves through us.
 When people close to us are in authentic pain and are able to comfort themselves and reach out for comfort we often feel a desire to comfort them because authentic pain is a natural response to the challenges of life (e.g. human vulnerability at times, present heartbreak or loss, sorrow, sadness, painful events, helplessness over others unloving behaviour, being moved by others' authentic pain) and frequently draws caring from others who feel authentic compassion towards us.

 Healing Our Wounded Self Sometimes past events affect how we cope with life now.
 When we were younger, it can be as if we have created a wounded self in order to help us survive pain, hurt, loneliness, helplessness, heartbreak.
 We learnt many protective strategies, behaviours, to avoid the pain which back then we were too small to manage.
 This ingrained wounded part of us also carries various false or limiting beliefs, e.g. that to hurt is a failure, defeat, that we are empty inside, that others, especially our partner, should treat the way we wanted our parents to.
 We may have got used to pain rather than believing we can reduce it, heal it.
 We may also need to heal from any unhelpful beliefs that there is something wrong with us.
 It can be a challenge to unpack our own judgements of our behaviours and beliefs, learn about them, be in touch with our pain & innocence of our inner child, no longer dependent on others to make us feel loved, safe, freer to choose pleasure rather than familiar pain (see also Victim Or Martyr).
 Usually when we avoid emotional pain, repressing it, warding it off, it increases.
 Recognising our pain (see also Our Painbody), accepting it, that negative experiences & painful emotions are a part of life, yet disidentify from them can help us embrace our painful thoughts and feelings, so they no longer hold us back as we develop our own ways to overcome them, compassionately healing what we need to heal, maybe discovering wisdom from our wounds.
-We may want to open our heart to the depths of our soul - our suffering & love, be emotionally freer.
+We may want to open our heart to the depths of our soul - our suffering & love, be emotionally freer, as we support ourselves to get on with life, be present in the moment.
 The counselling and psychotherapy can support you utilising your personal boundaries in this process and also considers the forces of the unconscious, integration of all your feelings.

 A pearl is a beautiful thing that is produced by an injured life.
 It is the tear [that results] from the injury of the oyster.
 The treasure of our being in this world is also produced by an injured life.
 If we had not been wounded, if we had not been injured, then we will not produce the pearl.
 Stephan Hoeller